-Bloating is one of the annoying symptoms in perimenopause.
-Is there a way to avoid it or do we just tolerate it?
+Bloating is one of the most annoying symptoms in perimenopause.
+Is there a way to avoid perimenopause bloating or do we just tolerate it?

 What’s going on in there?

 We are more likely to suffer from hormonal bloating during perimenopause than in post menopause.
 During perimenopause, our hormones are fluctuating rapidly.
 The level of estrogen in our body is higher than progesterone.
 This estrogen dominance causes our body to retain water – the result is bloating.

 In addition, hormones are involved in every body system including digestion.
 So some of our bloating during perimenopause may be from gas.
 While our hormones are having ups and downs so is the efficiency of our digestive system.
 Consider that perimenopause constipation might be contributing to that belly.
 If food isn’t getting completely broken down, the bacteria in our colon will give it a try and gas may be produced in the effort.